 The Forest Service's prior recognition that cave-dependent species require habitat-specific direction — in the 2016 Plan's existing Karst Standards and Guidelines — is a structural acknowledgment of the same point.
 The 2026 evaluation's scoring is consistent with that prior recognition.
 The conclusion is not.

 For Yellow-Billed Loon (Gavia adamsii) the evaluation reached a Lacks BASI determination (FS Yellow-Billed Loon Evaluation 2026, p.
-124) with criterion scores as follows: C1 = C (contiguous wintering range across SE Alaska); C2 = C; C3 = C; C4, C5 and C8 = D; C6 = B. The Substantial Concern Determination Table marks Restricted Range “No” and every other factor Insufficient Information.
+124) with criterion scores as follows: C1 = C (contiguous wintering range across SE Alaska); C2 = C; C3 = C; C4, C5 and C8 = D; C6 = B; C7 = B. The Substantial Concern Determination Table marks Restricted Range “No” and every other factor Insufficient Information.

 The Forest Service evaluation acknowledges that yellow-billed loon is included on the Alaska Department of Fish and Game’s Species of Greatest Conservation Need (SGCN) list, based on information from the Alaska Species Ranking System, the Avian Conservation Assessment Database, and the U.S. Fish and Wildlife Service’s list of Birds of Conservation Concern (FS evaluation, p.
 118, citing ADF&G 2025).
 Under FSH 1909.12 ch 10, §12.52d(3)(c), state SGCN listing is a “should-consider” trigger for the SCC analysis.
 The framework treats “should” triggers as near-mandatory; departure from a should-consider trigger requires documented justification (FSH §12.52d, citing FSM 1110.8 Exhibit 01).
 Recent peer-reviewed work documents declining trends in Arctic-nesting loon populations in North America (Pollet et al. 2024, cited in the FS evaluation, p.
 125).
 The species’ global Alaska population is estimated at approximately 6,000 birds (Earnst 2004; FS evaluation, p.
 124), and the Tongass is at the southern edge of the wintering range.